rakesh-gupta29/elixir-todo-app/tasks.md

 - what is the difference between the normal html files that are being rendered and the live_view files in the way they render.
 - what is the flash data which can be accessed via Flash.get and when should we use this
+- write test cases for common functions like url validation and other things.
 - read more regarding assigns v/s temporary_assigns and when should we use what
+- improve the logic to validate the year in the profile form

 ## Improvements